Attack of the Giant Leeches

-Attack of the Giant Leeches (originally to be called The Giant Leeches) is an independently made, 1959 black-and-white science fiction-horror film, produced by Gene Corman and directed by Bernard L. Kowalski.
-It stars Ken Clark, Yvette Vickers, Bruno VeSota and Jan Shepard.
+Attack of the Giant Leeches (originally titled The Giant Leeches) is an independently made 1959 black-and-white science fiction-horror film produced by Gene Corman and directed by Bernard L. Kowalski.
+It stars Ken Clark, Yvette Vickers, Bruno VeSota, and Jan Shepard.
 The screenplay was written by Leo Gordon.
-The film was released by American International Pictures on a double bill with A Bucket of Blood, and was retitled Demons of the Swamp for its UK release.
-Later, in some areas in 1960, Leeches played on a double bill with the Roger Corman film House of Usher.
+The film was released on October 1, 1959 by American International Pictures on a double bill with A Bucket of Blood.
+(It was retitled Demons of the Swamp for its UK release.)
+In some areas Leeches played on a double bill with the 1960 Roger Corman film House of Usher.

 Attack of the Giant Leeches was one of a spate of "creature features" produced during the 1950s in response to Cold War fears; a character in the film speculates that the leeches have been mutated to giant size by atomic radiation from nearby Cape Canaveral.